ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 }
 ```

 The `GetAssets` method within the `Query` class represents a resolver for the GraphQL root field `assets` on the `Query` type.
-The GraphQL representation looks like this:
+The GraphQL representation looks like the following:

 ```graphql
 type Query {